E2169/Clarusway/README.md

 # Clarusway
-Here i post the assignments in boot-camp
+Here I post the assignments given by boot-camp instructors.